L50N/L50N/README.md

 ## 💻 About Me
-*Own interest: Developer, designer, and system administrator based in Germany.*
+*Developer, designer, and system administrator based in Germany.*

 ## 🌊 Technologies & Tools
 ### 🌐 Development